containers/podman/docs/source/markdown/podman-build.1.md

 #### **--variant**=""

-Set the architecture variant of the image to be pulled.
+Set the architecture variant of the image to be built, and that of the base image to be pulled, if the build uses one, to the provided value instead of using the architecture variant of the build host.

 #### **--volume**, **-v**[=*[HOST-DIR:CONTAINER-DIR[:OPTIONS]]*]